Ferlab-Ste-Justine/terracd/README.md

 # Missing Functionality

-The following functionality is planed, but not yet implemented:
+The following functionality is planned, but not yet implemented:
-- Support for signed commits
   - Support for fluentd logger
-- Support for running terraform plan on pull requests (at least for Github, probably for Gitlab and Gitea as well)
+  - Support for running a terraform plan on branches whose name follow a given pattern